Search for low-mass dijet resonances using trigger-level jets with the ATLAS detector in $pp$ collisions at $\sqrt{s}=13$ TeV: Background estimation

 where $p_{i}$ are free parameters and $x \equiv \mjj/\sqrt{s}$; a four-parameter function, which is the same as Eq.~(\ref{eq:backgroundfit}) but with $p_5 = 0$; and a four-parameter function used by the UA2 Collaboration~\cite{Alitti:1990kw}, defined as

 The function used for each signal selection is the one that yields the best $\chi^2$ over the full fitted \mjj\ range.
 An alternative function is chosen to evaluate a systematic uncertainty.
-For the signal selection with $|\yStar| < 0.6$, Eq.~(\ref{eq:backgroundfit}) is used and the alternative function is the four-parameter function.
-For the signal selection with $|\yStar| < 0.3$, the four-parameter version of Eq.~(\ref{eq:backgroundfit}) yields the best $\chi^2$ value and the alternative function is Eq.~(\ref{eq:UA2}).
+For the signal selection with $|\yStar| < 0.6$, Eq.~(\ref{eq:backgroundfit}) is used, yielding a $\chi^2$ $p-$value of 0.13, while the alternative function is the four-parameter function with a $\chi^2$ $p-$value of 0.11.
+For the signal selection with $|\yStar| < 0.3$, the four-parameter version of Eq.~(\ref{eq:backgroundfit}) yields the best $\chi^2$ $p-$value of 0.42 and the alternative function is Eq.~(\ref{eq:UA2}), with a $\chi^2$ $p-$value of 0.35.

 The size of the sliding window is optimized to yield the best $\chi^2$ value for the full \mjj\ range while still being larger than the width of the expected signals and therefore insensitive to potential signal contributions.
 This latter requirement is checked by including signal models in pseudo-data samples and studying the dependence of the signal sensitivity on different window sizes.